ananthmadhekar/react-development1/README.md

 #UPDATED THE READMEFILE ON AUGUST 2nd 2022 @8:54 PM
 # Getting Started with Create React App

+#This is the readme file update @10:26 PM

 This is a nice project setup - Ananth

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).